Peter-Chong/Dimension-Reduction-Visualization/README.md

   * Easy to implement

 * **Disadvantages of PCA:**
-  * If data is non-linear, it will not well
+  * If data is non-linear, it will not work well
   * It is difficult to interpret as principal components are linear combinations of the original features
   * Does not work well on categorical variables